 Okay, so you don’t have eggs, then the baking powder will handle the RISE.
 But, what about the butter?
 Don’t you need butter in pancakes?

 NO. I went on a coconut oil kick for a LOOOOOONG time, and I learned you can sub out the butter with coconut oil!
-It’s a real life saver when you don’t have any butter in your fridge.
+It’s a real life saver when you don’t have any butter in your fridge, or if you’re trying to get a more vegan pancakes recipe going.

 The trick is to just get the coconut oil into a liquid state before adding it to your batter.